tonyspiro/grunt-html5-boilerplate/README.md

 #Grunt Initializr

 Grunt Initializr is an HTML5 boilerplate with added Grunt task managment functionality.
-It is gives you an easy start to any web project by including the great foundation provided by a Bootstrap version of Initializr and also adds the streamlined workflow power of Grunt JS to output your code in a minified and easily organized.
+It is gives you an easy start to any web project by including the great foundation provided by [Bootstrap Initializr](http://www.initializr.com/) and also adds the streamlined workflow power of Grunt JS to output your code minified and easily organized.

 ##Getting Started